dantaeyoung/BrowserJukbi/README.md

 I would like to walk more slowly through the Internet, so that I might attend more deeply to things.

-If we conceptualize each place as a _domain name_ (a domain itself, of course, a place-based metaphor for a URL)
+If we conceptualize each 'place on the internet' as being bounded by a domain name, then walking slowly within each place might mean walking more slowly in each domain name.
+What is a spacious amount of time to spend in one domain, before stepping into another?
+5 seconds?
+10 seconds?
+1 minute?
+5 minutes?

+What would an internet be, if movements from domain to domain happened every 5 minutes?

 # What it does